crrush7/ukbioprepr/README.md

 - 🎯 **Batch processing**: Extract all variables in a single function call
 - ✅ **Reproducible**: Consistent data sources and processing methods
 - 📏 **High resolution**: All data at 1 km resolution
 ------------------------------------------------------------------------

 ## Package Quality

 - **Test Coverage:** 86.87% with 584+ comprehensive tests
 - **Documentation:** Complete roxygen2 documentation for all functions
 ------------------------------------------------------------------------

 ## Version History

 See [news.md](news.md) for version history and changes.

 ------------------------------------------------------------------------

 ## Citation

 If you use `ukbioprepr` in your research, please cite:

-Rush, C. R., Cooper, J., Larrosa, C. and Wilkes, M. 2026. 'ukbioprepr': an R package to support reproducible preparation of environmental data for biodiversity modelling in the UK.
-Ecography 2026: e08413. https://doi.org/10.1002/ecog.08413
+Rush, C. R., Cooper, J., Larrosa, C. and Wilkes, M. 2026. 'ukbioprepr': an R package to support reproducible preparation of environmental data for biodiversity modelling in the UK. *Ecography* 2026: e08413. https://doi.org/10.1002/ecog.08413

-Please also cite original data providers.
+Please also cite the relevant source datasets.
+Full citation details for all data sources are available in [CITATIONS.md](CITATIONS.md).

 ------------------------------------------------------------------------

 ## Contributing

 Contributions are welcome!

 - **Bug reports:** Use our [bug report template](.github/ISSUE_TEMPLATE/bug_report.md)
 - **Feature requests:** Use our [feature request template](.github/ISSUE_TEMPLATE/feature_request.md)
 ------------------------------------------------------------------------

 ## Issues and Support

 If you encounter any issues or have questions:

 - **Bug reports:** Please open an issue on our [GitHub Issues page](https://github.com/crrush7/ukbioprepr/issues) using the bug report template
 - **Feature requests:** Use the feature request template in Issues
-- **Questions:** Open a discussion or contact the maintainer

-When reporting bugs, please include:
+- **Questions:** Open a discussion or contact the maintainer When reporting bugs, please include:
 - A minimal reproducible example
 - Your R version and operating system
 - Expected vs actual behavior
 - Output from `sessionInfo()`
 ------------------------------------------------------------------------

 ## License

-GPL-3 for the package
-Data products are under different llicenses as described above.
+GPL-3 for the package.
+Data products are under different licenses as described in the [Data Licensing](#data-licensing) section above.

 ------------------------------------------------------------------------

 ## Acknowledgments

 This package integrates derived data products from several important sources:

-- **Soil data:** [SoilGrids](https://soilgrids.org) — available under CC-BY 4.0
+- **Soil data:** [SoilGrids](https://soilgrids.org) — available under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en)
-- **Climate data:** [Met Office HadUK-Grid](https://www.metoffice.gov.uk/research/climate/maps-and-data/data/haduk-grid/datasets) — available under Open Government Licence
+- **Climate data:** [Met Office HadUK-Grid](https://www.metoffice.gov.uk/research/climate/maps-and-data/data/haduk-grid/datasets) — available under [Open Government Licence v3.0](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)
-- **Land cover data:** [UK Centre for Ecology and Hydrology (UKCEH) Land Cover Maps](https://www.ceh.ac.uk/data/ukceh-land-cover-maps) — available for non-commercial use under UKCEH licence terms
+- **Land cover data:** [UK Centre for Ecology and Hydrology (UKCEH) Land Cover Maps](https://www.ceh.ac.uk/data/ukceh-land-cover-maps) — available for non-commercial use under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/deed.en)

 We thank these organisations for making their data available.
 Users are required to cite original data sources in any publications.
+See [CITATIONS.md](CITATIONS.md) for full citation details.

 ------------------------------------------------------------------------

 ## Contact

 Charlotte R. Rush - cr23569@essex.ac.uk

 Project Link: [https://github.com/crrush7/ukbioprepr](https://github.com/crrush7/ukbioprepr)